-Early studies in SMM failed to show an advantage to preventive intervention, but were limited by lack of power, safe and effective drugs, and a risk-adapted strategy.^{163,164} A randomized trial conducted in Spain found that patients with high risk SMM had significant prolongation of PFS and OS with Rd compared with observation.^{90,165} A recent ECOG randomized trial provided additional confirmation, and found that early therapy with lenalidomide prolonged time to end-organ damage in patients with high risk SMM patients should be considered for early intervention with lenalidomide or lenalidomide Pd.
-An ongoing ECOG randomized trial is testing whether a standard myeloma therapeutic triplet (DRd) will be superior to prophylactic doublet therapy with lenalidomide Pd.
-They are also candidates for clinical trials testing early intervention, some of which are testing intensive therapy with curative intent.166
+Early studies in SMM failed to show an advantage to preventive intervention, but were limited by lack of power, safe and effective drugs, and a risk-adapted strategy.
+A randomized trial conducted in Spain found that patients with high risk SMM had significant prolongation of PFS and OS with Rd compared with observation.
+A recent ECOG randomized trial provided additional confirmation, and found that early therapy with lenalidomide prolonged time to end-organ damage in patients with high risk SMM.
+Based on these two trials, patients with newly diagnosed high risk SMM patients should be considered for early intervention with lenalidomide or lenalidomide plus dexamethasone.
+An ongoing ECOG randomized trial is testing whether a standard myeloma therapeutic triplet (DRd) will be superior to prophylactic doublet therapy with lenalidomide plus dexamethasone.
+They are also candidates for clinical trials testing early intervention, some of which are testing intensive therapy with curative intent.